Best Story Wins

 But you will also have to face many parts of yourself in ways that might surprise you.
 It certainly has surprised me.

-With five books published, I can tell you that writing a book is only part of the process of becoming an author.
+With five books published, and three more coming in before the end of 2026, I can tell you that writing a book is only part of the process of becoming an author.

 Services Offered